DarrenaGray/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM, Document Object Module, allows us to access and manipulate the HTML and CSS of a website via Javascript making websites more dynamic.

 2. What is an event?

+    An event is an interaction from a user on a website.
+It could be a mouse click, keyboard button press, scroll wheel, etc.

 3. What is an event listener?

+    An event listener is a method on an element that is held in the DOM that triggers whenever an event that is coded into the website is triggered/called by user interaction.

 4. Why would we convert a NodeList into an Array?

+    Converting a NodeList into an Array allows object methods that are needed but not accessible by the NodeList to become accessible.

 5. What is a component?

+    A component is resusable code that brings HTML, CSS and Javascript together.

 ### Git Set up